 Step 5: Painting

-I let Oliver decide on the colour.
+I let The Worm decide on the colour.
 His favorite colour at the moment seems to be purple, so I explained to him when you mix red and blue together it makes purple, this is a difficult concept to teach a three year old but he believed me (more on this later!)

 Step 6: Decoration